imbasimba/toasty/docs/cli/pipeline-approve.rst

 =======

 Before approving an image, it should be validated.
-First, check the astrometry with the help of ``wwtdatatool`` command:
+First, check the astrometry with the help of ``wwtdatatool`` command.
+To check a group of images all at once, it can be convenient to merge the individual image files into a temporary index:

 .. code-block:: shell

+   wwtdatatool wtml merge processed/*/index_rel.wtml processed/index_rel.wtml
-   wwtdatatool serve processed/noao0201b/
+   wwtdatatool preview processed/index_rel.wtml

-   [open up http://localhost:8080/index.wtml in the webclient, review]
+(Change the forward slashes to backslashes if you’re using Windows.)
+The first command merges the individual image WTMLs into a new file, ``processed/index_rel.wtml``.
+The second command opens up this combined file in the WWT webclient, running an internal webserver to make the data available.

 Next, get a metadata report and check for any issues: